Unsolved Problems in Group Theory. The Kourovka Notebook

-\bmp \textbf{11.8.} For a finite group $X$, let $\chi _1(X)$ denote the totality of the degrees of all irre\-du\-cible complex characters of $X$ with allowance for their multiplicities.
+\bmp \textbf{11.8.} b) For a finite group $X$, let $\chi _1(X)$ denote the totality of the degrees of all irre\-du\-cible complex characters of $X$ with allowance for their multiplicities.
 Suppose that $\chi _1(G)=\chi _1(H)$ for groups $G$ and $H$.
 Clearly, then $|G|=|H|$.
-Is it true that
+Is it true that $H$ is soluble if $G$ is soluble?